andresmascl/ubuntu-dev/readme.md

 # retrieve credentials for the SSH connection, Kommander UI, and Kaptain UI
 ./retrieve-credentials.sh

-# connect vis an SSH connection
+# connect via an SSH connection
 ./connect.sh
 ```